List of Roseanne and The Conners characters: Nana Mary

 Nana Mary is played by Shelley Winters.
 Nana Mary is Beverly's mother and Roseanne and Jackie's grandmother, and first appears at a family barbecue in season three.
 She has another daughter named Sonya.
 She makes several appearances from season three onward, mostly during family occasions.
 She is a brash but caring, outspoken, lovable retiree who gambles with her grandchildren.
 Unlike Bev, she is popular with the family.
 She also disagrees with Bev in certain situations, such as siding with Jackie when Bev urges her to marry Fred, and revealing that she had two abortions, upsetting Bev.
 She outsmarts Bev and torments her, much to the amusement of Roseanne and Jackie, who usually endure the same treatment from Bev.
 Her character is often a comic relief for the family, as well as offering a balance between Roseanne and Jackie's relationship with their mother, and Bev's relationship with Nana Mary.
-She was promiscuous in her youth and claims that as a globe-trotting, free-spirit she knew Pablo Picasso, Louis Armstrong, Ernest Hemingway, Fidel Castro, and Meyer Lansky, among others.
+She was promiscuous in her youth and claims that as a globe-trotting free spirit she knew Pablo Picasso, Louis Armstrong, Ernest Hemingway, Fidel Castro, and Meyer Lansky, among others.
 Mary had Bev with another man before marrying her deceased husband, Marvin.
 She tells Bev she was very young when she gave birth, admits to not knowing who the father is, and avoided the subject until Bev demanded to finally know.
 Mary is a fan of a local radio call-in show that revolves around sex: "If I don't call, they worry," she claims.
 Nana Mary's last appearance is midway through season nine, in which she finally has a heart-to-heart with Bev, thus closing the story on their relationship.
 Despite her absence, Mary appears at other family occasions, including the birth of her great-great-granddaughter.
-In the reboot and spinoff, D.J. and Geena's daughter is named after Nana Mary, who has since died.
+In the reboot and spin-off, D.J. and Geena's daughter is named after Nana Mary, who has since died.